 Once you leave the terminal building (there is only one) you’ll have a taxi rank and a bus stop immediately in front of the exits.
 By far the cheapest method of getting to town is on the public bus, operated by private service Ritchies, on behalf of the local district council.

-To get to town, you’ll need Bus no.1 which departs every 30 mins from directly in front of the terminal, and takes just 25 mins to get town.
 The bus does not accept debit or credit card so withdraw cash at the ATM at the airport.
 A journey from the airport is either $10 in cash or $1-2 with a Bee Card, which you’ll need to purchase from the bus driver.

 The bus usually operates between around 6am and 11:30pm at the latest.